Apogeotropic variant of horizontal semicircular canal benign paroxysmal positional vertigo: Where are the particles?

-The apogeotropic variant of horizontal semicircular canal benign paroxysmal positional vertigo (HC-BPPV) is attributed to free floating particles in the anterior arm of the lateral semicircular canal, particles attached to the cupula facing the canal or particles attached to the cupula facing the utricule.
-Zuma e Maia described a new treatment to both canalithiasis of the anterior arm of the HC or cupulolithiasis of the HC.
+The apogeotropic variant of horizontal semicircular canal benign paroxysmal positional vertigo (HC-BPPV) is attributed to free floating particles in the anterior arm of the lateral semicircular canal – particles attached to the cupula facing the canal or particles attached to the cupula facing the utricle.
+Zuma e Maia described a new treatment for both canalithiasis of the anterior arm of the horizontal semicircular canal (HC) and cupulolithiasis of the HC.
 Seventeen patients with apogeotropic HC-BPPV were enrolled and treated with Zuma’s Maneuver.
 During the repositioning of the particles to the utricule, we observed the direction of the nystagmus evoked in each step of this maneuver in order to know where the otoliths were probably located.
-Eight patients were diagnosed with a canalithiasis of the anterior arm, six patients with a cupulolithiasis with the particles facing the canal and three patients with a cupulolithiasis with the particles facing the utricle.
-Our data suggest that we can assume where the otoliths are probably located by observing the pattern of the nystagmus evoked in each step of the Zuma’s maneuver in patients with Apogeotropic HC-BPPV.
+Eight patients were diagnosed with canalithiasis of the anterior arm, six patients with cupulolithiasis with the particles facing the canal and three patients with cupulolithiasis with the particles facing the utricle.
+Our data suggest that we can assume where the otoliths are probably located by observing the pattern of the nystagmus evoked in each step of the Zuma’s Maneuver in patients with apogeotropic HC-BPPV.

 PlumX Metrics provide insights into the ways people interact with individual pieces of research output (articles, conference proceedings, book chapters, and many more) in the online environment.
 Examples include, when research is mentioned in the news or is tweeted about.
 Collectively known as PlumX Metrics, these metrics are divided into five categories to help make sense of the huge amounts of data involved and to enable analysis by comparing like with like.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.